irishabhtiwari/Online_Retailer_Business_Case_study_SQL/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 <h2> ⚡️ Business Objectives</h2>
 </b> In this case sudy, suppose you are a data analyst working at this company.
 Here, you are only focusing on the SQL queries to get an idea of the company’s sales.
-Now, let’s understand the process and structure of the database that the company is using.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)